To Increase Yearning - Words of the Esteemed Tzaddik Rabbi Eliezer Berland at

-These are the holy words of the esteemed tzaddik Rabbi Eliezer Berland shlit"a in a lesson he delivered at the Chanukah gathering in Bat Yam in 5778.
-"And the entire tribe of Reuven crossed the Sambatyon River, as it is written, 'Let Reuven live, and not die, and let his men be numbered' (Deuteronomy 33:6), the tribe of Reuven did not submit to the calves of Jeroboam son of Nebat.
-The tribe of Reuven fought with self-sacrifice, 'Zebulun is a people who jeopardized their lives to the point of death' (Judges 5:18).
-David hid in caves, David was pursued by all of Israel.
-David had no sin, he had no improper thoughts, and therefore his son Solomon built the Holy Temple.
-Because David played the harp all night."
+These are the holy words of the Gaon and Tzaddik Rav Eliezer Berland shlit"a in a lesson he delivered at a Chanukah gathering in Bat Yam in 5778.
+"And the entire tribe of Reuven crossed the Sambation River, and this is what is written, 'Let Reuven live and not die, and let his men be a count' (Deuteronomy 33:6); the tribe of Reuven did not surrender to the calves of Jeroboam ben Nebat.
+The tribe of Reuven fought with self-sacrifice, 'Zebulun is a people that jeopardized its life to death' (Judges 5:18).
+David hid in caves; David was pursued by the entire nation of Israel.
+David had no sin, he had no improper thought, and therefore his son Solomon built the Holy Temple.
+Because David would play the harp all night long."

-"The harp is twenty-six candles, the candles of Chanukah.
-From David's candles came melodies, there is an angel with a thousand heads, a thousand mouths, a thousand tongues, a thousand voices, with a thousand melodies, the angel heard every second David fighting the battles of Hashem.
-David knew all the Gemara, all the discussions of Abaye and Rava, he was the first to compose the Mishnah and therefore he lives and exists forever."
+"The harp is the 26 candles, the candles of Chanukah.
+From the candles of David, melodies would emerge.
+There is an angel with a thousand heads, a thousand mouths, a thousand tongues, a thousand voices, with a thousand melodies; the angel heard every second how David fought the wars of Hashem.
+David knew the entire Gemara, all the complexities of Abaye and Rava; he was the first to compose the Mishnah, and therefore he lives and exists forever."

 Subscribe to Our Newsletter